Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Modelling of diphoton mass distributions

 Three families of analytic functions are tested as candidates to model the \mgg\ distribution for a given analysis category.
 They include power-law functions, Bernstein polynomials~\cite{Bernstein}, and exponential functions of a polynomial.
 These functions and the number of degrees of freedom tested are summarized in Table~\ref{tab:modeling:functions}.
-The coefficients of these functions are considered to be independent across categories, regardless of the functions chosen, and in all cases are treated as free parameters in the fits to data.
+The parameters of these functions are considered to be independent across categories and always left free to vary.

 The main criterion used to select the functional form in each category is a bias test performed by fitting the background template using a model with free parameters for both the signal and the background event yields.
 In this fit, the background template is normalized to the number of events observed in data in this category.
 The potential bias due to the mis-modelling of background \mgg\ distribution is estimated from the fitted signal yield (the \emph{spurious} signal).
 This test is performed for $m_H$ values ranging from 123\,\GeV\ to 127\,\GeV, in steps of 0.5\,\GeV.
 In order to avoid accidentally small bias values at the nominal Higgs boson mass of $m_H~=~125.09\,\GeV$, the maximum absolute value of fitted signal yield $|S_{\text{spur}}|$ over the range $123 < m_H < 127\,\GeV$ is considered as the potential bias.
-For categories where the original background \mgg\ templates (before normalization to the data yields) have at least 20 entries per bin on average, the background functions are required to yield a value of $|S_{\text{spur}}|$ that is smaller than either 10\% of the total expected Higgs boson signal yield ($S_{\text{exp}}$) or 20\% of the statistical uncertainty of the fitted signal yield ($\sigma_{\text{exp}}$).
+For categories where the original background \mgg\ templates (before normalization to the data yields) have at least 20 entries per bin on average, the background functions are required to yield a value of $|S_{\text{spur}}|$ that is smaller than either 10\% of the total expected Higgs boson signal yield or 20\% of the statistical uncertainty of the fitted signal yield.
 If multiple functions pass these requirements, the one with the smallest number of degrees of freedom is chosen.